Warning: This is a very long, detailed post!

 Before matching down the large flanges, you must address the grooved tires.
 The rubber in these tires increases the tire diameter, increasing the chances that the reduced flanges will derail.
 And these rubber tires are a bad idea since they could cause the locomotive to simply stall rather than slip when pulling heavy loads.
 Stalling is very bad since it dramatically increases the motor current, potentially causing a decoder shutdown and/or significant heating.

-I used J-B Weld 8267 SteelStik Steel Reinforced Epoxy Putty Stick filling the rubber traction rim groove.
+I used J-B Weld 8267 SteelStik Steel Reinforced Epoxy Putty Stick to fill the rubber traction rim groove.
 This material is metal-filled, providing traction and wear resistance.

 I applied an excess of putty in the groove, and after curing, I cut the putty excess down to the radius in the lathe.
 It’s a fool’s errand attempting to shape the putty in the groove.
 The epoxy sets fairly quickly, so you have a short window of time to work the putty into place.